anyscale/madewithml.github.io/docs/courses/foundations/logistic-regression.md

 $$ \hat{y} = \frac{e^{XW_y}}{\sum_j e^{XW}} $$

-!!! note
-    We are going to use multinomial logistic regression even though our task only involves two classes because you can generalize the softmax classifier to any number of classes.
+> We are going to use multinomial logistic regression even though our task only involves two classes because you can generalize the softmax classifier to any number of classes.

 ### Initialize weights